 A rolling admission system is utilized at Tysons Institute so that students may enroll at any time for the following session.
 Applicants are interviewed by the Director of Education.
 The interview will include a background questionnaire, admissions application, and a placement test both oral and written.

 Assessment of the students’ progress will be based on a variety of testing methods, which are suited to the subject and the material being learned.
 Tests are frequently updated and tailored for each course.

-For admission to study at Institute, all applicants are required to submit a completed application package, as outlined below, with a nonrefundable $100 application fee.
+For admission to study at our computer training center and web design institute, all applicants are required to submit a completed application package, as outlined below, with a non-refundable $100 application fee.